GRESB/tableau-server/README.md

 The primary StatefulSet provisions the primary node pod, while the worker StatefulSet provisions two worker pods.
 Underlying to each pod,
 there is a PersistentVolumeClaim that makes sure each pod gets the same underlying volume for their own data.
-On the first installation, we need to disable the liveness and readiness probles for the worker pods.
+On the first installation, we need to disable the liveness and readiness probes for the worker pods.
-We need to do that because these probes will not respond successfuly until the cluster is configured and operational.
+We need to do that because these probes will not respond successfully until the cluster is configured and operational.
 That would mean there would only be one worker pod, since the underlying StatefulSet would not schedule the second until the first is alive and ready.